bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 - Compatibility with both Vim and Neovim's differing asynchronous job control APIs

-- Light in weight, less than three thousand lines of Vimscript
+- Light in weight, less than three thousand lines of Vimscript; LSC augments Vim, it does not take over unlike certain other plugins

 - Excellent performance due to: asynchronous operation and use of performance optimizations such as [incremental